OneMoreSummer/academic-kickstart/content/post/selections-for-england-men’s-lions-it’s-all-about-the-journey/index.md

 So perhaps quite a mixture of journeys, with only very few obvious ‘talents’ on a linear path.
 Most of these players have had moments of non-selection and some are only just reaching these levels at around 25 years of age, bowlers and batters alike.

+**Perhaps this also shows the mismatch between the over selection of early born (and probably early maturing) players earlier in the pathway. who are simply not required at those percentages once you get to England and England Lions?**

 \* Until recently the Super 4s was an U17 competition (with some over age U18s playing) but has recently changed to U18.

 **References**